DogyunPark/DogyunPark/README.md

 ### Who Am I

-- 🌱 I am currently putting most of my focus on web development with `React` and `Typescript`
+- 🌱 I am interested in image/video Generative AI
-- 🌳 I want to be a FrontEnd engineer
-- 💧 I am trying my best to taking care in the experience, architecture and code quality of the things I build
+- 💧 I am trying my best to take care in the experience, architecture and code quality of the things I build
 - ☀️ In order to be a person that I dream of, what else do I need other than persistance?

 ### What I Like

 - 👩🏻‍💻 Other than Programming ...
-- 🤺 I love to stab
+- 🤺 I love soccer
-- 🔮 I love Disney
+- 🔮 I love Marvel movies
 - 🎵 I love to watch Musicals
-- 🌳 and I love Captain Tree
+- 🌳 and I love Faker

 <br/>